milk-v/milkv.io/docs/mars/getting-started/boot.md

 ## Power on

-Connect the Mars with a Type-C cable using an adapter (5V) and a HDMI cable to screen.
+Insert the microSD card with the burned firmware into the Mars microSD card slot.
+Use an adapter (5V) to connect Mars via a Type-C cable.
+Mars will automatically power on and the red power LED on the board will light up.
+After the system starts successfully, the green status LED on the board will flash.

-When the system boots up, the screen Mars is connected to will show the Debian desktop.
+If an HDMI monitor is connected, the Debian desktop will be displayed after booting.

 ## Troubleshooting